List of DC Universe locations: Kahndaq

-Kahndaq is a fictional Middle Eastern country, home of, and formerly ruled by, Black Adam.
+Kahndaq is a fictional Middle Eastern country, home of Black Adam.
 It is generally depicted as occupying part of the Sinai Peninsula, the Asian portion of Egypt.

 Kahndaq in other media

 Kahndaq appears in Black Adam.
 In the past, it was oppressed by King Ahk-Ton before he and his followers were slain by Black Adam.
 In the present, Kahndaq was taken over by a branch of Intergang led by Ahk-Ton's descendant Ishmael Gregor, who is seeking the Crown of Sabbac.
 The Intergang branch is later decimated by Adam, who kills Gregor.

 Kasnia

 Kasnia is a fictional war-torn Balkan country, sometimes spelled Kaznia.
 It was created for the DC Animated Universe and also appears in Justice League Action, the Arrowverse, DC Universe Online, and Deathstroke: Knights & Dragons.

 Kor

 Kor is the fictional African kingdom of Doctor Mist.

 Markovia

 Markovia is the home of Terra (Tara Markov) and Geo-Force (Brion Markov).
 Originally ruled by Tara and Brion's father, King Viktor Markov, Brion assumes leadership of Markovia after Viktor is killed.